KeatonTech/Fashion-Language/README.md

 ### Variables

 In many ways, Fashion is similar to other languages like LESS or SASS.
 It has variables and expressions, selectors can be nested, and you can do math inline.
-The most immidiate difference is that Fashion code is dynamic, the compiler produces both CSS and Javascript for your site.
+The most immidiate difference is that Fashion code is dynamic; the compiler produces both CSS and Javascript for your site.
 So while this may look familiar:

 ```Less
 $background: #DC493C;